UBC-MDS/ds-toolbox/chapters/en/slides/module3/module3_01.md

 Being able to record and view the history of a data analysis project is important for understanding how and why decisions to use one method or another were made, among other things.
-Many of you might already have used version control software if you work with Google Docs, Dropbox, or TimeMachine on macOS.
-These programs, all automatically create versions of your documents and you can then browse through the history.

 ---